Skip to main content

 • Vinegar

 Another method of protecting them from insects is to encourage the growth of natural predators like beetles and dragonflies.
-In this article, you will learn how to get rid of bugs on your hibiscus plant, what kind of bugs like hibiscus flowers, and whether vinegar will kill aphids that often attack hibiscus plants.
+In this article, you will learn all about how to get rid of bugs on your hibiscus plant, what kind of bugs like hibiscus flowers, and whether vinegar will kill aphids that often attack hibiscus plants.

 Hibiscus Flower